(L to R): Trustees Christine Cho, Marc Frankel, Glenda Martinez, Susan Olsen, Lisa Eisenpresser, and Andrew Solmssen

 - Azizi Williams

-Joel Brand is the most recent past chair of the Board of Trustees.
-He is an investor and former communications consultant and journalist, bringing a broad range of experience in communications, public policy, political advocacy, and organizational development to the Board.
+Joel Brand is an investor and former communications consultant and journalist, bringing a broad range of experience in communications, public policy, political advocacy, and organizational development to the Board.
 As a journalist specializing in conflicts, Joel worked for leading national and international news organizations, including Newsweek, The Washington Post, and CNN, among others.
 Locally, Joel has served on the boards of numerous nonprofit organizations and is currently on the Men’s Leadership Council at for the Rape Treatment Center at Santa Monica-UCLA Medical Center.
 Joel and Kristina Deutsch are the parents of two recent Wildwood School graduates of the Class of 2020 and Class of 2021.

 Clare Bronowski is a land use attorney with Rand Paster & Nelson LLP.
 Her practice covers a wide range of real estate development areas, including environmental law, zoning, planning, and permitting for commercial, institutional, residential, and nonprofit clients.
 Clare has served on the Los Angeles County Beach Commission, the Baldwin Hills Conservancy, the City of Los Angeles Convention Center Commission, and the City of Los Angeles Civil Service Commission.
 She is a former governor of the Century City Bar Association, and a former board member for Alternative Living for the Aging, a senior affordable housing provider.
 Clare has served on the Wildwood School Building and Grounds Committee for many years and has assisted the school with land-use matters for both the elementary and middle and upper campus.
 Clare received a bachelor’s degree from Harvard University and law degree from UCLA.
 Clare and her husband, Jeff Lee, are the parents of two Wildwood “lifers” who graduated from Wildwood in 2012 and 2015.